Strategy name and alternative names

-A longer expiration period increases the chance that the option will expire in the money.
+A longer expiration period increases the chance that the combination will expire in the money.

-Theta is negative (which means the spread loses value over time) for a bull call spread
+Theta for a straddle is negative (which means the combination loses value over time)

 How to manage position

-Since this is a debit spread with limited risk and reward, you don’t need much management, but here’s what you can do.
+This is a debit combination with limited risk and unlimited reward.
+Here are two things you can do.

 - If the underlying stock moves beyond the breakeven point, you can sell to close the out-of-the-money (OTM) option to recoup a little of the premium.